Horatio Nelson, 1st Viscount Nelson: Views on slavery

 While Nelson served in the West Indies, he came into contact with prominent white colonists residing there, forming friendships with many of them.
-These relationships led Nelson to absorb their proslavery views, particularly that slavery was necessary to the islands' economic prosperity.
+These relationships led Nelson to absorb their pro-slavery views, particularly that slavery was necessary to the islands' economic prosperity.
 According to Grindal, Nelson later used his social influence to counter the emerging abolitionist movement in Britain.
 University of Southampton academic Christer Petley contextualises this view:

 The debate over the future of slavery divided Britons.
 Wilberforce personified one type of British patriotism—arguing for an end to slave-trading on the basis that it was a blot on the reputation of a proud and Christian nation.
 Slaveholders offered their own patriotic arguments—maintaining that the trade was so instrumental to the imperial economy that Britain could ill-afford to stop it.
 Nelson had befriended several slaveholding colonists during his time in the Caribbean.
 Privately, he came to sympathise with their political outlook.
 It is clear that, by the time of his death at Trafalgar, he despised Wilberforce and stood in staunch opposition to the British abolitionist campaign.

-Over the course of his life, Nelson came into contact numerous times with aspects of slavery and the people involved in that institution.
-These included his relationships with Caribbean plantation owners and marriage to Fanny, a slaveowner who was born into a family which belonged to the Antiguan plantocracy.
-One of his friends in the West Indies was Simon Taylor, one of the richest plantation-owners in Jamaica who owned hundreds of slaves.
-In 1805 Taylor wrote to Nelson, requesting that he publicly intervene in favour of the pro-slavery side in Britain's debate over abolition.
-Nelson wrote a letter back to Taylor, writing that "while [he had] ... a tongue", he would "launch [his] voice against the damnable and cursed (sic) (Note: The pressed copy in the British Library states "cruel" not "cursed", which Nelson artefacts specialist, Martyn Downer, argues alters the author's intended meaning significantly.) doctrine of Wilberforce and his hypocritical allies".
-In the same letter, Nelson wrote that he had always "[endeavoured] to serve the Public weal, of which the West India Colonies form so prominent and interesting a part.
-I have ever been, and shall die, a firm friend to our present Colonial system.
-I was bred, as you know, in the good old school, and taught to appreciate the value of our West India possessions."